 ON THIS PAGE: You will read about your child’s medical care after cancer treatment is finished and why this follow-up care is important.
 To see other pages, use the menu.

-Care for children diagnosed with cancer doesn’t end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your child’s overall health.
+Care for children diagnosed with cancer does not end when active treatment has finished.
+Your child’s health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for childhood cancer should have life-long follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.